 Photo: Getty Images

-Researchers working in the Centre for Misfolding Diseases (CMD) have discovered a naturally-occurring steroid that could be used as the basis of a new treatment for Parkinson’s disease.
+Researchers working in the Centre for Misfolding Diseases (CMD) have discovered a naturally-occurring compound that could be used as the basis of a new treatment for Parkinson’s disease.

 Preliminary findings suggest the compound squalamine dramatically inhibits the early formation of toxic aggregates of the protein alpha-synuclein – a process thought to start a chain reaction of molecular events eventually leading to Parkinson’s Disease.